Covid 19 coronavirus: Sombre prediction from Australian Medical Association on vaccine

 It comes as Western Australia announced Victorian arrivals to the state will no longer be required to quarantine at a hotel.

-Leading demographer Bernard Salt has has also warned how people work, eat, socialise and cough in public could all change forever following the coronavirus pandemic.
+Leading demographer Bernard Salt has also warned how people work, eat, socialise and cough in public could all change forever following the coronavirus pandemic.

-He told The Herald Sun face masks could be visible in public for the next decade, with jamming up close to strangers at restaurants and watching games at the MCG set to become confined to the past.
+He told the Herald Sun face masks could be visible in public for the next decade, with jamming up close to strangers at restaurants and watching games at the MCG set to become confined to the past.